Amazon Ads Campaign Builder for KDP: A Complete Five-Campaign Portfolio in Five Minutes

 Broad

-Finds theme variations
+Finds theme variations (20% of budget)

 Shows your ad to searches containing your keyword plus synonyms and related terms, in any order.
 Broader reach than Phrase or Exact, narrower than Auto.
 Good for discovering which variations of a core keyword actually convert.
 Needs regular negative keyword maintenance or it will spend on loosely related searches that never buy.